“The performances are terrific ... A well-crafted storyline ... a nice mix of comedy and drama.”

 Chris Rohmann, The Valley Advocate

-A retired sportswriter reluctantly agrees to collaborate with a young sportswriter on a biography of a boyhood friend of the older writer who recently died.
-The friend is an obscure baseball pitcher who threw only one pitch in the major leagues for the New York Yankees nearly fifty years earlier before he was lifted from the game and sent back to the minors.
-But it soon becomes evident there’s a secret at the heart of the pitcher’s story – one the older writer fiercely intends to protect.
+In this oftentimes funny yet ultimately haunting story, a cynical, down-to-earth retired sportswriter reluctantly agrees to collaborate with a young sportswriter eager to write a paperback biography of Peters, a boyhood friend of the older writer.
+But it soon becomes evident there’s a secret at the heart of the pitcher's mysterious and tragic story – one the older writer fiercely intends to hide.
+The play's surprise ending will leave you stunned.